vtsuperdarn/davitpy/README.md

 Note that this script also modifies your ~/.bashrc file to set environment variables identifying the DaViTPy installation location, the SuperDARN database access information, and others.
 Because of this, please close your terminal and open a new session to refresh your environment variables.

-Now, run mastermake to make the fortran code and SuperDARN read routines happy.
-Do NOT run mastermake as sudo.
+Now, run the high-level Makefile to make the fortran code and SuperDARN read routines happy.
+Do NOT run make as sudo.

     cd davitpy
-    ./mastermake
+    make

+If your system is up-to-date and everything was compiled using the default compiler (true on most computers), this will run without any problems.
+If it didn't work, there's still hope!
+If you have an older system, you may need to specify which compilers to use.
+If you have a REALLY old system, you may still be able to complile by removing some of the optional (but desireable) flags.
+For example, one could run:

+    make F77=/usr/local/bin/gfortran44 FC=/usr/local/bin/gfortran44 F77_FLAGs="-O2 -fbacktrace -fPIC"

 Next, do the actual davitpy install (from in the davitpy directory):

     sudo python setup.py install

-Now, do one more mastermake just to be safe:
+Now, you can run make one more time just to be safe:

-    ./mastermake
+    make

 That should be it!
 You may want to restart your terminal once more just to make sure the environment variables are refreshed.

 ####MacOS
-You need to have either homebrew (http://brew.sh/) or MacPorts (http://www.macports.org/) installed on your system.
+It is easiest to have either homebrew (http://brew.sh/) or MacPorts (http://www.macports.org/) installed on your system.

 Next, follow the instructions for Ubuntu, but for the dependencies script, choose one of the following:

     sudo ./python_install_mac_brew.sh
     sudo ./python_install_mac_port.sh

 (**note**: you may encounter some errors because sometimes macport will install binaries with the python version as an extension in their name, so f2py becomes f2py-2.7.
-If this happens, you will have to manually create symbolic links to the *-2.7 binaries)
+If this happens, you will have to manually create symbolic links to the *-2.7 binaries or specify the extended name when calling the makefile)

 ####Usage
 To test davitpy and learn more about some of its functionality, please look at the included iPython notebooks.
 To run these: